| | ForewordThis pamphlet is designed to help

 are installed and that you have a medicine cabinet properly

+located.
 Examine the location of the wall

 switch for the light in the bathroom.
 Be sure that this switch is